 h.
 Substance taken to relieve withdrawal symptoms.

 Substance abuse counseling is a demanding form of outreach that requires patience, compassion, and a keen desire to help others who are in crisis.
 Good portions of the addict population are people who need help in many areas of their lives.
 Don't be unaware of the kinds of assistance available or how to go about finding help.
 Jim Reinach, Licensed Mental Health Counselor, in addition to assisting you regain confidence and self-worth, can refer you to a variety of other services that may help provide a stable platform from which you can fight addiction.
-JMR Counseling offers you an empathetic, non-judgmental attitude and a supportive approach no matter what situation you may be in.
+Jim Reinach offers you an empathetic, non-judgmental attitude and a supportive approach no matter what situation you may be in.
 Staying "clean and sober" requires ongoing vigilance and dedication.